Clubjudge/hari/README.md

 Hari('user#42').list(:comments)
 ```

-You get a `Hari::Keys::List` instance, with plenty of methods to work with the `hari:user#42:comments` Redis list.
+You get a `Hari::Keys::List` instance, with methods to work with the `hari:user#42:comments` Redis list.

-But if you do with the hashbang (`!`)
+But if call it with the hashbang `!`

 ```ruby
 Hari('user#42').list!(:comments)
 ```

-You get all the members in this list insted.
+You get all the members in this list instead.
 Let's go to the operations you can do with lists in Hari:

 ```ruby